-The Institute produces internationally accepted methodologies to measure and monitor trends at national and global levels.
-It delivers comparative data for countries at all stages of development to provide a cross-national perspective on education, science and technology, culture, and communication.
+The Institute produces internationally-accepted methodologies to measure and monitor trends at national and global levels.
+It delivers comparative data for countries at all stages of development to provide a cross-national perspective on education; science, technology and innovation; culture; and communication.

 Based in Montreal (Canada), the UIS was established in 1999 to meet the growing need for reliable and policy-relevant data.
 The Institute serves Member States, UNESCO and the UN system, as well as a range of intergovernmental and non-governmental organizations, research institutes and universities.
 More about the UIS

-Will the UIS report data for the new Agenda 2030 for Sustainable Development adopted by UN Member States on 25 September 2015?
+What is the role of the UIS within the 2030 Agenda for Sustainable Development adopted by UN Member States on 25 September 2015?

 Which international organizations use education statistics produced by the UIS?

-The UIS is the main source of education data for the EFA Global Monitoring Report (UNESCO), the Millennium Development Goals Report and the related database (UNSD), the World Development Indicators and the World Development Report (World Bank), the Human Development Report (UNDP), State of the World’s Children (UNICEF) and many others.
+The UIS is the main source of education data for the Global Education Monitoring Report (UNESCO), the Sustainable Development Goals Report and the related databases (UNSD), the Minimum Set of Gender Statistics (UNSD), the World Development Indicators and the World Development Report (World Bank), the Human Development Report (UNDP), the State of the World’s Children (UNICEF) and many others.